 Career Technical Education

-The Carl D. Perkins Vocational and Technical Education Act of 2006 provides an increased focus on the academic achievement of career and technical education students, strengthening the connections between secondary and postsecondary education, and improving state and local accountability.
+Much of our work is driven by the Carl D. Perkins Career and Technical Education Act of 2006, to improve career technical education and create opportunities to enter high-skill, high-wage, or high-demand employment in Minnesota for all learners.
+This Act provides an increased focus on the academic achievement of career and technical education students, strengthening the connections between secondary and postsecondary education, and improving state and local accountability.
 Access the full-length Perkins law.

 Personal Learning Plans